jkroca/mac-keylayout/README.md

 ### Installation ###

 1. Copy .keylayout and .icns files into ~/Library/Keyboard\ /Layouts/ folder on your macOS
-2. Log out or restart and then you may choose the Latin American layout under System Preferences... > Keyboard > Input Sources
+2. Log out or restart and then you may choose the "Spanish (Latin America)" layout under System Preferences... > Keyboard > Input Sources

 ### My Spanish (Latin America) keyboard ###